vmware/vic-product/docs/user_doc/vic_cloud_admin/trust_vic_certs.md

 5. Compare the SHA-1 thumbprint in the browser to the thumbprint that you or the vSphere administrator obtained from the appliance.

     The thumbprints should be the same.
-6. Click the link to the vSphere Integrated Containers Management Portal in the Getting Started page, log in, and repeat the procedure to verify the certificate thumbprint for the management portal.
+6. Click the link to the vSphere Integrated Containers Management Portal in the appliance welcome page, log in, and repeat the procedure to verify the certificate thumbprint for the management portal.
 7. When you have verified both of the thumbprints, import the `ca.crt` files into the root certificate store on your local machine.

     How you import a CA file into the root certificate store depends on the operating system of your local machine.

 **Result**

-When you access the Getting Started page and vSphere Integrated Containers Management Portal, your browser shows that the connection is secure.
+When you access the appliance welcome page and vSphere Integrated Containers Management Portal, your browser shows that the connection is secure.